- Children and Families

-The Pupil Parliament (since 2017) is structured much like the government as it is made up of different sub-committees linked to our new school motto Be Ready, Be Safe, Be Respectful, Be Your Best.
+The Pupil Parliament is structured much like the government as it is made up of different sub-committees linked to our school motto Be Ready, Be Safe, Be Respectful, Be Your Best.

 Pupil Parliament promotes pupil leadership opportunities, enabling children to develop valuable communication, organisation and debating skills through key roles of responsibility and new experiences.
 Pupil Parliament benefits the whole school, pupils and teachers because it provides opportunities for pupils to communicate their opinions as well as influence the decisions that are made on their behalf.
 Pupils relish the opportunity to become a greater part of school life and enjoy making their voices heard.